tazama-lf/relay-service-integration-nats/README.md

 export interface IConfig {
   serverUrl: string; // The URL of the server to connect to
   subject: string; // The subject to publish to
+  ca: string; // Path to the CA certificate file
 }
 ```